tsorensen/DebtFreeLiving/README.md

 * Set the upstream to the main repository `git remote add upstream https://github.com/tsorensen/DebtFreeLiving.git`
 * Check that the upstream has been set `git remote -v`.
 More info [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/).

 You should now be set.
 You can make all the changes/additions you need to on your local copy.
-You can also update your local copy at anytime (if you see new commits come through on the main repo in Slack) by fetching the upstream `git fetch upstream`.
+You can also update your local copy at anytime (if you see new commits come through on the main repo in Slack) by fetching the upstream (see below).

 ##### Committing Changes
 When you're ready to commit changes, make sure to fetch the upstream first.